 The blue whale was largely immune to human whalers for centuries, thanks to its size, strength, and speed.
 It was only the introduction of the harpoon gun in the 19th century that allowed the harvesting of this giant creature.

 Over 300,000 were killed before the 1966 ban, with the Soviet Union continuing illegal whaling into the 1970s and Japan continuing to hunt whales for meat under cover of science.

 Blue whales are no longer commercially hunted, but the road to recovery is long and difficult.
-Blue whales are struck accidentally by ships, which can easily injure or kill them, and maybe endangered further by alterations in krill populations due to global warming.
+These pecies are often struck accidentally by ships, which can easily injure or kill them, and may be endangered further by alterations in krill populations due to global warming.

 See Related: Dusky Shark